WaifuForever/mango-prediction/README.md

 To run Tensorflow, you need at least 3 GB of free RAM or a GPU

 do not use vgg16 with adam optimizer!
+Train_Generator no longer saves generated images into augmented folder, this part of the code is commented